Multimodal In-context Learning for ASR of Low-resource Languages: Approach

 \subsection{ASR Hypothesis Selection System}

-We further develop an ASR hypothesis selection system that leverages MICL to re-rank hypotheses generated by an external acoustic-based ASR model, which is typically more robust than speech LLMs in low-resource settings.
+We further develop an ASR hypothesis selection system that leverages MICL to re-rank hypotheses generated by an external acoustic-based ASR model, which is typically more robust than speech LLMs in low-resource settings \cite{chen2025ml, geng2025evaluating}.
+We also verify this in Appendix~\ref{sec:app_ft_asr}.

 Given an input utterance $a_{1:S}$, an external ASR system first produces an $N$-best list of candidate transcriptions $\mathcal{H}=\{h^{(k)}\}_{k=1}^{N}$.
 We then score each hypothesis using two signals: (1) the acoustic score from the external ASR model, and (2) the LM score from a language model, which measures the contextual understanding.
 The final output is selected by re-ranking the $N$ candidates with a combined score: